SC LOWCOUNTRY TOUR

 A Bicycling Vacation of Charleston and Coastal South Carolina

 This tour packs the best of the South Carolina Low Country into a fabulous 6 day multi-sport vacation.
-Bike the idyllic islands of the South Carolina coast under stands of live oaks and wispy Spanish moss.
-Learn about the history of the Palmetto State's plantation past.
-Walk the beaches with gentle sea breezes and stroll past architectural treasures on the streets of Charleston and Beaufort, SC.
+The idyllic islands of the South Carolina coast under stands of live oaks and wispy Spanish moss are the perfect backdrop for a spin through the rich history of the Palmetto State.
+Walk the white sand beaches, enjoy al fresco dining under palmetto trees, and stroll past architectural treasures on the streets of Charleston and Beaufort, SC.
 And, of course, experience the legendary warmth and charm of southern hospitality in gourmet restaurants and cozy inns.

 The terrain is flat, making it accessible to all ability levels.
 Strong coastal winds sometimes present a minor challenge, but they are just as likely to propel us along our route!
 Along the way, observe coastal wetlands and rural farmland as we bike the scenic back roads of South Carolina.
 Because the route distance options are so flexible, this is one of the best tours for bicycling companions of differing riding styles.